dd9jn/rfc4880bis/crypto-refresh.md

 --- abstract

-{ Work in progress to update the OpenPGP specification from RFC4880 }

 This document specifies the message formats used in OpenPGP.
 OpenPGP provides encryption with public-key or symmetric cryptographic algorithms, digital signatures, compression and key management.